dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

         npm install

-    For more information about this step, see [Ensuring node is available in a project](/developer-docs/frontend/index.md#troubleshoot-node).
+    For more information about this step, see [ensuring node is available in a project](/developer-docs/frontend/index.md#troubleshoot-node).

 - #### Step 3:  Register, build, and deploy your first application by running the following command: